railsbridge-boston/cookbook/catering.md

 For the after-party, payment is made right there to the bartender during the after-party.
 There may be a room reservation fee or minimum drink and appetizer purchase amount depending on the venue.
-Use the Railsbridge Boston Bridge Foundry debit card.
+Use the RailsBridge Boston Bridge Foundry debit card.